vinyaMad/uaa-behind-zuul-sample/README.md

 I have tested this using kakawait's maven's way, if somebody else wants check if it works using the docker's way, feel free to report your findings.

-Before starting, you will need to setup a [Google Oauth2 app](https://developers.google.com/identity/protocols/OAuth2) using [Google API Console](https://console.developers.google.com/)
+Before starting, you will need to setup a [Google Oauth2 app](https://developers.google.com/identity/protocols/OAuth2) using [Google API Console](https://console.developers.google.com/).
+Once that is done, upload your local copy of '/uaa-service/src/main/resources/application.yml' replacing the entries for google.client.clientID and google.client.clientSecret with the correct values generated in the Google API Console.

 Once this is setup, on each service folder run following command: